-The Epilepsy Foundation Northwest leads the fight to stop seizures, find a cure and overcome challenges created by epilepsy.
+The Epilepsy Foundation Northwest leads the fight to overcome challenges of living with epilepsy and to accelerate therapies to stop seizures, find cures and save lives.

-The Epilepsy Foundation Northwest (EFNW) is the principal advocate for the epilepsy community in Oregon, Washington and Alaska with support to Montana.
+The Epilepsy Foundation Northwest (EFNW) is the principal advocate for the epilepsy community in Oregon, Washington and Alaska with support to neighboring Northwest states.

-Over 65,000 people in Washington and 37,000 people in Oregon are living with epilepsy or seizure related conditions.
-The figures reach close to 7,000 people in Alaska and 10,000 in Montana.
+Over 65,000 people in Washington, 37,000 people in Oregon, and 7,000 people in Alaska are living with epilepsy or seizure related conditions.
+The figures reach close to 10,000 in Montana.

 The Epilepsy Foundation Northwest is a 501(c)(3) nonprofit organization governed by a volunteer Board of Directors.

-EFNW hosts a Professional Advisory Board of health care professionals that advise and support the organization.
+EFNW hosts a Professional Advisory Board of health care professionals that advise and support the organization, and a Community Leadership Board composed of business professionals, and community leaders and philanthropists.

 EFNW offices are located in Seattle (WA), Spokane (WA) and Portland (OR).
-Affiliated offices are located in Anchorage (AK) and Tri-Cities (WA).
+Affiliated programs and services are located in Anchorage (AK).

 EFNW is a stand-alone affiliate of the national Epilepsy Foundation, and works closely with the national foundation to develop and implement programs and services for people with epilepsy in the northwest.